How to Make a Macchiato (Traditional Recipe)

 The best beans for espresso are the ones that taste the best to you.
 Most people tend to use medium or dark roasts because these yield sweeter and fuller-bodied espresso.
 But if you love a good light roast, there’s no reason not to try it as espresso.

 The difference between a macchiato, a latte, and a cappuccino is in the ratio of milk to espresso and the milk’s texture.
 A latte has the most milk, and a macchiato has the least.
 A cappuccino and a macchiato both use airy-frothed milk, whereas a latte needs a creamier microfoam.
+For more details, check out our articles on Cappuccino vs Latte vs Macchiato or how to make a latte.
+You can also learn more about the different types of coffee here.

 You can sometimes make macchiato with cold milk instead of hot-frothed milk.
 In Italian, the cold version is known as a Macchiato Freddo, and the hot version is a Macchiato Caldo.
 Of course, if you go to Starbucks, you can order an Iced Caramel Macchiato.